Get all the latest Airbnb data for São Paulo

 Can I run multiple Airbnbs under one name in São Paulo right now?

-Yes, you can operate multiple Airbnb listings under one name in São Paulo, as there is no citywide rule limiting the number of properties a single host can manage.
+A host can generally run multiple Airbnb listings under one name in São Paulo, because there is no citywide one-listing-per-owner rule as of early 2026.

 Do I need a short-term rental license or a business registration to host in São Paulo as of 2026?